kyuhyoung/SuperGluePretrainedNetwork/README.md

   <img
   src="https://user-images.githubusercontent.com/12492992/128475294-84d92622-617c-4855-8ee0-f4a7966fe961.png"
   alt="Here, 4-rot-SG and 4-rot-LoFTR seems to be the best.">
-  <figcaption> Here, 4-rot-SG and 4-rot-LoFTR seems to be the best.</figcaption>
+  <figcaption> Here, 4-rot-SG and 4-rot-LoFTR seem to be the best.</figcaption>
 </figure>
 <br> </br> <br> </br>